 The last, and quantitatively most important, implication relates to pass-through of cost changes into prices.
-Indeed, even assuming that the researcher can overcome Implication 2 and estimate the correct own price elasticity, the final effect on sales also depends on how the policy experiment translates into prices.
-Trade economists mainly work with functional forms that guarantee a unitary pass-through of costs into delivered prices, and therefore do away with this issue.
-However, if the DGP is mixed logit, true pass-through deviates from this simple case.
+Indeed, even assuming that the researcher can overcome Implication 2 and estimate the correct own price elasticity, the final effect on sales also depends on how the policy experiment (a cost shock) translates into prices.
+In this specific context, we want to know the elasticity of market shares with respect to tariffs: